Michael Card

-Michael Card (born April 11, 1957) is an American, Christian singer-songwriter, musician, author, and radio host from Franklin, Tennessee.
+Michael Card (born April 11, 1957) is an American Christian singer-songwriter, musician, author, and radio host from Franklin, Tennessee.
 He is best known for his contributions in contemporary Christian music, which combine folk-style melodies and instrumentation with an in-depth study of the Bible.
 Since his debut in 1981, Card has sold more than 4 million albums and has written 19 No. 1 singles.
-He has also authored several books, including the Gold Medallion Book Award winner, A Sacred Sorrow.
+He has also authored several books, including the Gold Medallion Book Award winner A Sacred Sorrow.

 Career

 Card was born in Madison, Tennessee.
 He is the son of a doctor and the grandson of a Baptist minister.
-He received bachelor's and master's degrees in biblical studies from Western Kentucky University, and was awarded university's Distinguished Alumni Award in 1997.
-His studies in physics and astronomy led to a job at a planetarium, allowing Card to fund his education.
-In 2005, Card worked on a Doctorate of Philosophy (PhD) in Classical Literature.
+He received bachelor's and master's degrees in biblical studies from Western Kentucky University, and was awarded the university's Distinguished Alumni Award in 1997.
+His studies in physics and astronomy led to a job at a planetarium, allowing him to fund his education.
+In 2005, Card worked on a Doctor of Philosophy (PhD) degree in Classical literature.